Sales is at the heart of any business.

 Each step must be assigned a metric, i.e. to get 50 SQL’s, how many prospects they have to find, how many emails they have to send, etc. The more detailed the roadmap, the better.
 Focus on the small steps – divide the metrics into daily milestones so they are easier to achieve.

-Let’s say you have your roadmap ready.
+Coming back to the topic of a roadmap – let’s say you have it ready.
 Can you just sit back, relax and wait for the money to come?
 Nope.

-Lack of coaching is another challenge that sales development reps face.
+The SDR role is a demanding one and a lack of coaching is a challenge that many sales development reps face.
 They are not robots, they cannot be programmed to continuously achieve high results.

 Somebody smart once said that: people leave their bosses, not organizations… so be a good boss.

-It’s a good idea to share best practices within the team, I am sure you have some high performers in yours.
+It’s a good idea to share best practices within the team.
+We’re sure you have some high performers in yours.

 Sales development reps to do their jobs well must receive regular feedback from Account Executives.
 SDR’s want to know if their efforts paid off, how the scheduled demos went.